Ontario Street : Downie to Waterloo Streets

 145 Ontario St. - Classic Theatre

 The Classic Theatre was located at 145-147 Ontario Street.
-It was operating by 1914, the year WW1 began, and played a role in the lives of Stratford people both young and old right through WW1 and both The Great Depression and WW2 until 1950.
+It was operating by 1914, three years after the Princess Theatre at 100 Ontario Street opened( see above).
+The Classic played a role in the lives of Stratford people both young and old right through WW1 and both The Great Depression and WW2 until 1950.

-Movie goers enjoyed Flash Gordon and Gene Autry and their cliff-hanging adventures during the movie serials on Saturday afternoons at The Classic Theatre .
-That would have been the 1940s and the cost of admission was just 10 cents.
-For more about the classis see:
+By the 1930s and 1940s, movie goers enjoyed Flash Gordon and Gene Autry and their cliff-hanging adventures during the movie serials on Saturday afternoons at The Classic Theatre .
+The cost of admission was just 10 cents.
+You can see Buster Crabbe as Flash Gordon in The Tunnel of Terror (1936) here.
+Bing Videos

 159 Ontario St. Stratford Steam Laundry